jhumelsine/jhumelsine.github.io/_posts/2023-09-22-RightAbstractionIsHard.md

 # Time to Think
 <img src="https://i.stack.imgur.com/G4tJM.jpg" alt="Green Bar Printer Paper" align="right" width = "35%" style="padding-right: 20px;">

 This was my code now, and I was responsible.
-This was before Agile had swept the software engineering industry.
+This was before "Agile" practices had swept the software engineering industry.
 The Agile Industrial Complex had not yet squeezed time to think out of our schedules for their ceremonies.

 I printed the code on glorious printer paper sheets the size of placemats, and I hunkered down to think.
-I spread the printouts out on my large cubical workspace, we had reasonable desks then too, and I scribbled notes in the margins with my analysis using ink and highlighter pens.
+I spread the printouts out on my large cubical workspace, we had reasonable desks then too, and I scribbled notes in the margins using ink and highlighter pens.

 # This Doesn’t Seem Right
 `CircuitPack` had several methods with the equivalent of this: